 What sort of businesses can be searched?

-In most of the states, information about the sole proprietorships and partnership is not available in the SOS database.
+In most of the states, information about the sole proprietorships is not available in the SOS database.
 Leaving them aside, information on the following types of business entities can be found online:

 - Limited Liability Companies (LLC)

 - Limited Liability Partnerships (LLPs)